ANaik611/plant_diesase_detection_and_segmentation/README.md

 ---

-# Leaf Disease Detection and Classification Model
+# Leaf Disease Detection and Segmentation Model

 This project aims to develop an effective model for detecting and classifying diseases in leaves using both supervised and semi-supervised learning approaches.
 The model leverages state-of-the-art architectures and techniques to accurately identify leaf diseases and assess the severity of infections.